Sharkbench

 Rocket (Rust)

 Rocket is a web framework for Rust that makes it simple to write fast, secure web applications without sacrificing flexibility or type safety.
-It is known for its extensive use of Rust's advanced features such as code generation and ensures that your web applications are type-safe and thread-safe.
+It extensively uses Rust's advanced features such as code generation to ensure that applications are both type-safe and thread-safe.
+Rocket emphasizes developer ergonomics alongside performance.

 This benchmark tests how fast a framework can perform concurrent HTTP requests, I/O operations, and JSON de/serialization.